cosmos/cosmos-sdk/docs/architecture/adr-036-arbitrary-signature.md

 ## Consequences

-There is a specification on how messages, that are not meant to be broadcast to an active
+There is a specification on how messages, that are not meant to be broadcast to a live chain, should be formed.

 ### Backwards Compatibility